ofiwg/libfabric/man/fi_netdir.7.md

 # LIMITATIONS

 *Memory Regions*
-: Only FI_MR_BASIC mode is supported.
-Adding regions via s/g list is supported only up to a s/g list size of 1.
+: Adding regions via s/g list is supported only up to a s/g list size of 1.
 No support for binding memory regions to a counter.